-The Center for Lao Studies (CLS), dedicated to promoting and advancing the field of Lao Studies, is sponsoring its annual Summer Study Abroad in Laos program (SAIL) in the summer of 2017.
+The Center for Lao Studies (CLS), dedicated to promoting and advancing the field of Lao Studies, is sponsoring its annual Summer Study Abroad in Laos program (SAIL) in the Summer of 2018.
 During the five week‐long program, students will partake in language and cultural lessons at the Lao‐American College (LAC), with private instruction by professors from the National University of Laos.
 Participants will also have the opportunity to study Lao history and culture, augment their academics with cultural trips throughout the area, and experience volunteering with various organizations.

 Laos, once known as Lan Xang or Land of a Million Elephants, has had both a prosperous and turbulent past.
 A thriving royal history for many centuries, the kingdom became a part of French Indochina in the late 1800s.
 In the 1960s and early 1970s, civil war broke out between the Royal government and the Pathet Lao, which led to U.S. intervention and an unprecedented bombing campaign by the American CIA as part of its “Secret War.”
 Today Laos is finally experiencing peace and stability, and is focusing on its economic and social development.